FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 ## Dataset selection

-To answer whether a project (URL_TO_INSERT_TERM_5319 https://fairsharing.org/search?recordType=project)  requires FAIRification or not, it is essential to first gather all relevant informat (URL_TO_INSERT_TERM_5320 https://fairsharing.org/search?recordType=model_and_format) ion about the project (URL_TO_INSERT_TERM_5321 https://fairsharing.org/search?recordType=project) s and then analyze the resultant informat (URL_TO_INSERT_TERM_5322 https://fairsharing.org/search?recordType=model_and_format) ion in a stepwise manner.
+To answer whether a project requires FAIRification or not, it is essential to first gather all relevant information about the projects and then analyze the resultant information in a stepwise manner.

-Prior to digging deeper into the selection and prioritization process, it is essential to assemble a group of people who would take care of the prioritization process, the **Project (URL_TO_INSERT_TERM_5323 https://fairsharing.org/search?recordType=project)  Selection and Prioritization (PSP (URL_TO_INSERT_RECORD-ABBREV_5324 https://fairsharing.org/FAIRsharing.x8xt3k) )** team.
+Prior to digging deeper into the selection and prioritization process, it is essential to assemble a group of people who would take care of the prioritization process, the **Project Selection and Prioritization (PSP (URL_TO_INSERT_RECORD-ABBREV_2563 https://fairsharing.org/FAIRsharing.x8xt3k) )** team.
 This team is an ensemble of people both within and outside the organization (if possible) to provide better directionality to the prioritization task.

-The informat (URL_TO_INSERT_TERM_5326 https://fairsharing.org/search?recordType=model_and_format) ion that PSP (URL_TO_INSERT_RECORD-ABBREV_5327 https://fairsharing.org/FAIRsharing.x8xt3k)  team users can collect about the project (URL_TO_INSERT_TERM_5325 https://fairsharing.org/search?recordType=project) s covered:
+The information that PSP (URL_TO_INSERT_RECORD-ABBREV_2564 https://fairsharing.org/FAIRsharing.x8xt3k)  team users can collect about the projects covered:
 <ol>
 	<li>Name</li>
 	<li>Objective or aim</li>
 	<li>Timeline (For e.g. start/end date)</li>
 	<li>Types of partners involved (For e.g., industry and/or academic partners)</li>
-	<li>Contact informat (URL_TO_INSERT_TERM_5328 https://fairsharing.org/search?recordType=model_and_format) ion of the leads</li>
+	<li>Contact information of the leads</li>
 	<li>Data and the data types involved</li>
 </ol>

-With the help of the above-mentioned list, the PSP (URL_TO_INSERT_RECORD-ABBREV_5329 https://fairsharing.org/FAIRsharing.x8xt3k)  team can formulate a filtering or prioritization schema.
+With the help of the above-mentioned list, the PSP (URL_TO_INSERT_RECORD-ABBREV_2565 https://fairsharing.org/FAIRsharing.x8xt3k)  team can formulate a filtering or prioritization schema.
 The next sections discuss different methods for achieving this.

 ## Project prioritization

-Once the basic informat (URL_TO_INSERT_TERM_5331 https://fairsharing.org/search?recordType=model_and_format) ion is collected, the PSP (URL_TO_INSERT_RECORD-ABBREV_5332 https://fairsharing.org/FAIRsharing.x8xt3k)  team can now describe project (URL_TO_INSERT_TERM_5330 https://fairsharing.org/search?recordType=project) s through a [scoreboard](https://zenodo.org/record/5778431#.YbikDxNKhH1).
+Once the basic information is collected, the PSP (URL_TO_INSERT_RECORD-ABBREV_2566 https://fairsharing.org/FAIRsharing.x8xt3k)  team can now describe projects through a [scoreboard](https://zenodo.org/record/5778431#.YbikDxNKhH1).

-This scoreboard serves the purpose for prioritization of the project (URL_TO_INSERT_TERM_5333 https://fairsharing.org/search?recordType=project) s that would go through the FAIRification process.
+This scoreboard serves the purpose for prioritization of the projects that would go through the FAIRification process.

 Enlisted below are the different aspects that can be considered while creating the scoreboard.

-This list is not extensive and the PSP (URL_TO_INSERT_RECORD-ABBREV_5334 https://fairsharing.org/FAIRsharing.x8xt3k)  team can modify the criteria based on their needs.
+This list is not extensive and the PSP (URL_TO_INSERT_RECORD-ABBREV_2567 https://fairsharing.org/FAIRsharing.x8xt3k)  team can modify the criteria based on their needs.

 ### 1. Prioritization based on focus

-When dealing with large number of project (URL_TO_INSERT_TERM_5335 https://fairsharing.org/search?recordType=project) s, the PSP (URL_TO_INSERT_RECORD-ABBREV_5337 https://fairsharing.org/FAIRsharing.x8xt3k)  team can get an overview of the research area or focus area of the given project (URL_TO_INSERT_TERM_5336 https://fairsharing.org/search?recordType=project) .
+When dealing with large number of projects, the PSP (URL_TO_INSERT_RECORD-ABBREV_2568 https://fairsharing.org/FAIRsharing.x8xt3k)  team can get an overview of the research area or focus area of the given project.

-Specifically, project (URL_TO_INSERT_TERM_5338 https://fairsharing.org/search?recordType=project) s from biomedical or clinical areas tend to be associated with a comorbidity or pathology, and the team can leverage this specific informat (URL_TO_INSERT_TERM_5339 https://fairsharing.org/search?recordType=model_and_format) ion to create a customised prioritization schema.
+Specifically, projects from biomedical or clinical areas tend to be associated with a comorbidity or pathology, and the team can leverage this specific information to create a customised prioritization schema.

-If the focus area of the project (URL_TO_INSERT_TERM_5340 https://fairsharing.org/search?recordType=project)  is not available directly, one  makes use of manual curation or certain natural language processing (NLP) pipelines to extract this informat (URL_TO_INSERT_TERM_5342 https://fairsharing.org/search?recordType=model_and_format) ion from project (URL_TO_INSERT_TERM_5341 https://fairsharing.org/search?recordType=project)  documents.
+If the focus area of the project is not available directly, one  makes use of manual curation or certain natural language processing (NLP) pipelines to extract this information from project documents.

 One such example of the tool used by IMI is demonstrated on [GitHub](https://github.com/Fraunhofer-ITMP/IMI-Project-Prioritization).

-An *in-house* prioritization scheme can be established by FAIR (URL_TO_INSERT_RECORD-ABBREV_5344 https://fairsharing.org/FAIRsharing.WWI10U)  experts for selection of relevant project (URL_TO_INSERT_TERM_5343 https://fairsharing.org/search?recordType=project) s for the FAIRification process.
+An *in-house* prioritization scheme can be established by FAIR (URL_TO_INSERT_RECORD-ABBREV_2569 https://fairsharing.org/FAIRsharing.WWI10U)  experts for selection of relevant projects for the FAIRification process.

 This involves a two-step approach:
 <ol>
 	<li>Identification of certain priority disease areas, such as COVID-19, neurodegenerative diseases, cardiovascular diseases, etc.</li>
-	<li>Prioritizing project (URL_TO_INSERT_TERM_5345 https://fairsharing.org/search?recordType=project) s falling into these priority areas compared to others.</li>
+	<li>Prioritizing projects falling into these priority areas compared to others.</li>
 </ol>

 ### 2. Prioritization based on timeline

-The process for FAIRification could be done either to the data present in a project (URL_TO_INSERT_TERM_5346 https://fairsharing.org/search?recordType=project)  or to a processing pipeline that is part of the project (URL_TO_INSERT_TERM_5347 https://fairsharing.org/search?recordType=project) .
+The process for FAIRification could be done either to the data present in a project or to a processing pipeline that is part of the project.
-Due to the interdependence of the data or process with the project (URL_TO_INSERT_TERM_5348 https://fairsharing.org/search?recordType=project) , the time range at which a project (URL_TO_INSERT_TERM_5349 https://fairsharing.org/search?recordType=project)  runs is an important criteria to understand the availability of the data or pipeline.
+Due to the interdependence of the data or process with the project, the time range at which a project runs is an important criteria to understand the availability of the data or pipeline.
-Taking a deeper look into the data dependency for the FAIRification process, a project (URL_TO_INSERT_TERM_5350 https://fairsharing.org/search?recordType=project)  can be divided into three stages of development: early stage, middle stage, and end stage.
+Taking a deeper look into the data dependency for the FAIRification process, a project can be divided into three stages of development: early stage, middle stage, and end stage.
-- A project (URL_TO_INSERT_TERM_5351 https://fairsharing.org/search?recordType=project)  is in early stages of development when the data requirements for the given project (URL_TO_INSERT_TERM_5352 https://fairsharing.org/search?recordType=project)  are being listed and simultaneously being collected.
-At this stage, the data availability is the lowest, and it is easier to design a data model (URL_TO_INSERT_TERM_5353 https://fairsharing.org/search?recordType=model_and_format) , choose ontologies (URL_TO_INSERT_TERM_5354 https://fairsharing.org/search?recordType=terminology_artefact)  etc. that ensures creation of FAIR (URL_TO_INSERT_RECORD-ABBREV_5355 https://fairsharing.org/FAIRsharing.WWI10U)  data by design.
+- A project is in early stages of development when the data requirements for the given project are being listed and simultaneously being collected.
+At this stage, the data availability is the lowest, and it is easier to design a data model, choose ontologies etc. that ensures creation of FAIR (URL_TO_INSERT_RECORD-ABBREV_2570 https://fairsharing.org/FAIRsharing.WWI10U)  data by design.
-- In the middle stage, all the data relevant for the given project (URL_TO_INSERT_TERM_5357 https://fairsharing.org/search?recordType=project)  has been collected and now needs to be standard (URL_TO_INSERT_TERM_5356 https://fairsharing.org/search?fairsharingRegistry=Standard) ised for downstream tasks such as for predictions using machine learning approaches.
+- In the middle stage, all the data relevant for the given project has been collected and now needs to be standardised for downstream tasks such as for predictions using machine learning approaches.
 This is a stage where there is maximum availability of data.
-- Lastly, in the end stage, data has either been deposited or handed over to the respective heads and the project (URL_TO_INSERT_TERM_5358 https://fairsharing.org/search?recordType=project)  is near its termination.
+- Lastly, in the end stage, data has either been deposited or handed over to the respective heads and the project is near its termination.
 Furthermore, it is at this stage that the risk  of organisation restructuring is highest, with staff reassignment or departure.
-Hence, starting a FAIRification process at a project (URL_TO_INSERT_TERM_5359 https://fairsharing.org/search?recordType=project)   end stage could be the least favourable as this could place large demands in time and resources on key personnel, such as for corresponding data owners and data generators, at a time of effort wind down.
+Hence, starting a FAIRification process at a project  end stage could be the least favourable as this could place large demands in time and resources on key personnel, such as for corresponding data owners and data generators, at a time of effort wind down.

-Hence, the best time of engaging a project (URL_TO_INSERT_TERM_5360 https://fairsharing.org/search?recordType=project)  into the FAIR (URL_TO_INSERT_RECORD-ABBREV_5361 https://fairsharing.org/FAIRsharing.WWI10U)  pipeline would be dependent on the retrospective and prospective aspects of the project (URL_TO_INSERT_TERM_5362 https://fairsharing.org/search?recordType=project) . **The best time to FAIRify prospective project (URL_TO_INSERT_TERM_5363 https://fairsharing.org/search?recordType=project) s is the early stage**.
+Hence, the best time of engaging a project into the FAIR (URL_TO_INSERT_RECORD-ABBREV_2571 https://fairsharing.org/FAIRsharing.WWI10U)  pipeline would be dependent on the retrospective and prospective aspects of the project. **The best time to FAIRify prospective projects is the early stage**.
-This stage is the best time to define and layout metadata standard (URL_TO_INSERT_TERM_5364 https://fairsharing.org/search?fairsharingRegistry=Standard) s that need to be followed during the project (URL_TO_INSERT_TERM_5365 https://fairsharing.org/search?recordType=project) 's trajectory.
+This stage is the best time to define and layout metadata standards that need to be followed during the project's trajectory.
 As a result, it eliminates many of the downstream logistical and financial problems.
-On the other hand, **the best time to engage in FAIRification of retrospective project (URL_TO_INSERT_TERM_5366 https://fairsharing.org/search?recordType=project) s is in the middle stage.**
+On the other hand, **the best time to engage in FAIRification of retrospective projects is in the middle stage.**
 This is because it is a data-rich stage and contact with both data owners and generators could be established for a better understanding of the data.

 ### 3. Prioritization based on partners

-A project (URL_TO_INSERT_TERM_5367 https://fairsharing.org/search?recordType=project)  has the potential to involve a large number of people each coming from various institution (URL_TO_INSERT_TERM_5368 https://fairsharing.org/search?recordType=institution) s.
+A project has the potential to involve a large number of people each coming from various institutions.
-Consequently, users can also consider the wider consortia involved as a criteria for prioritizing project (URL_TO_INSERT_TERM_5369 https://fairsharing.org/search?recordType=project) s from a list of project (URL_TO_INSERT_TERM_5370 https://fairsharing.org/search?recordType=project) s.
+Consequently, users can also consider the wider consortia involved as a criteria for prioritizing projects from a list of projects.
 In the end, the FAIRification process should benefit as many people as possible.

-**Thus, project (URL_TO_INSERT_TERM_5371 https://fairsharing.org/search?recordType=project) s that have diverse partners involved (e.g.  academic, industrial, start-up, and so on) should be prioritized over singleton partners, that is those project (URL_TO_INSERT_TERM_5372 https://fairsharing.org/search?recordType=project) s that involve people from the same institute or industrial group.**
+**Thus, projects that have diverse partners involved (e.g.  academic, industrial, start-up, and so on) should be prioritized over singleton partners, that is those projects that involve people from the same institute or industrial group.**
 The main reason for this priority is the impact of the FAIRification process.
-Within an intra-organization group, the data generators, maintainers, and depositors might have the same terminology (URL_TO_INSERT_TERM_5373 https://fairsharing.org/search?recordType=terminology_artefact) and definitions related to the data and hence, a FAIRification process would only be needed when the data has to be deposited on public repositories (URL_TO_INSERT_TERM_5375 https://fairsharing.org/search?recordType=repository)  or database (URL_TO_INSERT_TERM_5374 https://fairsharing.org/search?fairsharingRegistry=Database) s.
+Within an intra-organization group, the data generators, maintainers, and depositors might have the same terminology and definitions related to the data and hence, a FAIRification process would only be needed when the data has to be deposited on public repositories or databases.
-On the other hand, in an inter-organization group, definitions and terminologies (URL_TO_INSERT_TERM_5376 https://fairsharing.org/search?recordType=terminology_artefact)  aren't likely to be consistent, and the transfer of data from data generators to depositors might be time-consuming.
+On the other hand, in an inter-organization group, definitions and terminologies aren't likely to be consistent, and the transfer of data from data generators to depositors might be time-consuming.
 As a result, the FAIRification process would be beneficial by increasing transparency between intra-organizational groups.

 ### 4. Prioritization based on existence of Data Management Plan (DMP)

-A data management plan (DMP) is a document that describes the life cycle of a data beginning from its generation, followed by processing and collection (URL_TO_INSERT_TERM_5377 https://fairsharing.org/search?recordType=collection) , then dissemination, and finally the usage
-(More details in [Data Management Plan](https://rdmkit.elixir-europe.org/data_management_plan.html) recipe).
+A data management plan (DMP) is a document that describes the life cycle of a data beginning from its generation, followed by processing and collection, then dissemination, and finally the usage (More details in [Data Management Plan](https://rdmkit.elixir-europe.org/data_management_plan.html) recipe).
-This established document gives the data owners and FAIR (URL_TO_INSERT_RECORD-ABBREV_5378 https://fairsharing.org/FAIRsharing.WWI10U)  experts an overview of the resource under study.
+This established document gives the data owners and FAIR (URL_TO_INSERT_RECORD-ABBREV_2572 https://fairsharing.org/FAIRsharing.WWI10U)  experts an overview of the resource under study.
 On the basis of this DMP document, a FAIRification process can be determined and established.
-In case of the absence of a DMP, the FAIR (URL_TO_INSERT_RECORD-ABBREV_5379 https://fairsharing.org/FAIRsharing.WWI10U)  experts lack the ability to find the best FAIRification process for the given data thereby leading to inefficient results.
+In case of the absence of a DMP, the FAIR (URL_TO_INSERT_RECORD-ABBREV_2573 https://fairsharing.org/FAIRsharing.WWI10U)  experts lack the ability to find the best FAIRification process for the given data thereby leading to inefficient results.
 Overall, the DMP plan would potentially point to the data regulatory aspect, considering the data usage as well as dissemination of the data into public resources.
-**Thus, project (URL_TO_INSERT_TERM_5380 https://fairsharing.org/search?recordType=project) s that have their DMP documents established should be prioritized over those project (URL_TO_INSERT_TERM_5381 https://fairsharing.org/search?recordType=project) s that do not have one ready yet.**
+**Thus, projects that have their DMP documents established should be prioritized over those projects that do not have one ready yet.**

 ### 5. Prioritization based on data availability and access